 Lectures Lectures are often used to provide an introduction to a subject, and help you structure your independent study.
-Lectures usually involve bigger numbers of students.
-Seminars Group sizes in seminars are usually smaller than those in a lecture, which provides an opportunity to talk about a specific topic in more depth.
-Seminars are generally more interactive than lectures, giving you an opportunity to present your views and ideas and hear what other students think about a topic.
-Tutorials Tutorials are a period of tuition given by your tutor on an individual or very small group basis.
-Practical Sessions Practical work may be carried out in a location seperate to the university, depending on your course.
+Seminars Seminars provide an opportunity to talk about a specific topic in more depth.
+They are generally more interactive than lectures, giving you an opportunity to present your views and ideas and hear what other students think about a topic.
+Tutorials Tutorials are a period of tuition given by your tutor on an individual or small group basis.
+Practical sessions Practical work may be carried out in a location seperate to the university, depending on your course.
 Practical sessions give you an opportunity to practise the application of your knowledge and skills.
-Group Work There may be instances where you work alongside other students to complete a task.
+Group work There may be instances where you work alongside other students to complete a task.
 This will give you the chance to develop your team- working skills.
 Work placements Work placements provide an excellent opportunity to gain experience in a working environment.